 He was a tall man and, judging from his stature, a sturdy warrior.
-To look at his face you would think he was approaching old age.
-But stare into his dewy eyes and you would take him for a young man enchanted by the beauty of spring in Terminum.
+Look at his face and you would think he was approaching old age.
+Stare into his dewy eyes and you would take him for a young man enchanted by the beauty of spring in Terminus.

-He turned around, yet the first thing he looked at was not the thin, nettlesome, middle-aged woman with the white hair.
-Instead he threw a glance at the snowy caps of the Milky Mountains piercing the blue sky and blinked his eyes blissfully as if he could feel their long wished-for coldness wash over him.
+He turned around, but the first thing he looked at was not the thin, nettlesome, middle-aged woman with the white hair.
+Instead he threw a glance at the snowy caps of the Milky Mountains piercing the blue sky and blinked his eyes blissfully as if he could feel their long wished-for cold wash over him.

-“You almost killed me,” he said and raised his staff.
+“Well, you almost killed me,” he replied.
+He raised his staff.
 A crossbow bolt was sticking from it.

 “If I wanted to, I could have killed you.
 Answer me, Blance!”

-“Hopper,” he corrected her and dropped the bag from his shoulder.
-He put the damaged staff to rest against a rock and sat down on a broken piece of white pillar.
-Only then did he slip off his knitted Gebonan cap to wipe the sweat from his clean-shaven face with it.
+“Hopper,” he corrected her and tossed the bag from his shoulder.
+He put the damaged staff to rest against a rock, spread open his cloak and sat down on a broken piece of white pillar.
+Only then did he slip off his knitted Gebonian cap and use it to wipe the sweat from his clean-shaven face.

 “What do you care?
 I am who I am.”

-She lowered herself carefully onto a piece of masonry ten paces from her unexpected visitor.
-She laid her cocked crossbow down and rattled the scabbard of her old sword.
+She lowered herself carefully onto a similar piece of masonry ten paces from her unexpected visitor.
+She put her cocked crossbow next to her and rattled the scabbard of her old sword.
 She sat motionless against the background of the ancient ruins and the simple hut that stood in their midst.

-Close by was a paddock with a small flock of sheep, a short-legged Qimran mare and her filly, and two enormous savanna dogs.
-Dogs like those could rip you to shreds in a couple of seconds and were far more reliable than a crossbow or a sword like the one that had once gleamed so splendidly in Amma’s strong hands.
-The dogs were trained and lying on their paws, but didn’t take their eyes off the visitor.
+Close by was a paddock with a small flock of sheep, a short-legged Qimrian mare and her filly, and two enormous savanna dogs.
+Dogs like those could rip you to shreds in a couple of seconds and were far more reliable than a crossbow or one of those narrow swords that had once flashed so beautifully in Amma’s strong hands.
+The dogs were trained and lying on their paws, but did not take their eyes off the visitor.

-“Well, I never looked for you,” Amma snapped.
-“For a time I even thought you were one of the…”
+“Well, I didn’t search for you,” Amma snapped.
+“For a time I even thought you were among those who…”

 “I survived, Amma,” Hopper said.
-“Not through any doing of my own, mind you.
-An enemy arrow pierced my arm and then they carved up the rest of this bag of bones.
-I’m the only one who survived.
-I’m the thirteenth one.”
+“Not through any doing of my own, though.
+The enemy pierced my arm with an arrow and carved up the rest of this bag of bones, but I survived.
+I and no one else.
+I am the thirteenth.”

 “So…” She narrowed her eyes, staring intently at Hopper’s face.